focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Draw scrollbars
+    + Just draw for now
+    + Try to migrate from hard-coded ui ids to automatic ones and use a separate one for scrollbars
+    + Drag and go to click
+    + Finish the slider for open file dialog (pointer image and misclicks)
+    + File open dialog - don't click on files when over scrollbar
+    + Editor - draw scrollbar correctly when not enough text
 + Strip away project path when scanning
 + Show line/col in the footer
 + Handle path overflow nicely